Temple of Poseidon, Sounion: History

-The original, Archaic-period temple of Poseidon on the site, which was built of tufa, was probably destroyed in 480 BC by Persian troops during Xerxes I's invasion of Greece.
+The original, Archaic-period temple of Poseidon on the site, which was built of tufa, was probably destroyed in 480 BCE by Persian troops during Xerxes I's invasion of Greece.
 Although there is no direct evidence for Sounion, Xerxes certainly had the temple of Athena, and everything else on the Acropolis of Athens, razed as punishment for the Athenians' defiance.
 After they defeated Xerxes in the naval Battle of Salamis, the Athenians placed an entire captured enemy trireme (warship with three banks of oars) at Sounion as a trophy dedicated to Poseidon.

 Placement

-The temple of Poseidon at Sounion was constructed from 444 to 440 BC.
+The temple of Poseidon at Sounion was constructed from 444 to 440 BCE.
 This was during the ascendancy of the Athenian statesman Pericles, who also rebuilt the Parthenon in Athens.